Community involvement (volunteer hours) for high school students

-All high school students (including students who are completing grade 8 in June 2020) are encouraged to continue to accumulate community involvement hours this summer, provided they meet Ottawa Public Health Safety recommendations.
+All high school students are encouraged to continue to accumulate community involvement hours this summer, provided they meet Ottawa Public Health Safety recommendations.

 Students are encouraged to think about creative ways to support the community that do not put themselves or others at risk.
 This may include volunteer activities that can be completed at home or online.
 Some examples of possible activities are: